wishy78/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ## Part 2 (Deploy to Heroku)

 ### Deploy to Heroku manually

+> ⚠️ M1 Mac users: Heroku uses x86-64 processors, so to build your image for Heroku use `--platform linux/amd64` when running `docker build`.

 1. Create a free Heroku account: https://signup.heroku.com/.
 2. Create a new Heroku app: https://dashboard.heroku.com/new-app.
 Do not click the button to integrate with a GitHub repository.
 3. Build your docker image locally and deploy it to Heroku.
 See https://devcenter.heroku.com/articles/container-registry-and-runtime for instructions.
 In particular you want to [push an existing image](https://devcenter.heroku.com/articles/container-registry-and-runtime#building-and-pushing-image-s) then [release the image](https://devcenter.heroku.com/articles/container-registry-and-runtime#cli).
 The first steps will push the Docker image to Heroku's Docker Hub registry.
 Then the last step will deploy that image to your Heroku app.